Best Garmin watch 2024

 Reasons to avoid

-Like the Forerunner 965, the Epix Pro Gen 2 has a ridiculous amount of software tools for runners, cyclists, winter and water sports, hiking, and so on.
+And like the Garmin Forerunner 965, it has strong dual-band GPS accuracy and a ridiculous amount of software tools for runners, cyclists, winter and water sports, hiking, and so on.
 You'll get guidance on everything from ski dynamics to MTB dynamics and surfing.
-And its mapping tools are even better: you can use Garmin's Maps+ subscription for premium maps, Nextfork to see upcoming intersections and landmarks, and Skiview or golf course maps for specific sporting needs.
+And its mapping tools are even better: you can use Garmin's Outdoor Maps+ subscription for premium maps, Nextfork to see upcoming intersections and landmarks, and Skiview or golf course maps for specific sporting needs.

 Best for kids